Diabetic Retinopathy

 Diabetic retinopathy causes various changes in the eyes and thus could lead to different eye conditions.
 This disease can cause the blood vessels in the retina to leak which leads to swelling in the macula.
 The macula is part of the retina and is responsible for central vision.
 This inflammation is called diabetic macular edema and can cause blurry central vision.
 Another condition which can result from diabetic retinopathy is called neovascular glaucoma.
 This occurs when fragile harmful blood vessels begin to form due to diabetic retinopathy.
 These abnormal blood vessels prevent fluid from properly draining out of the eye, thus increasing the eye pressure and leading to this type of glaucoma.
 The damage from diabetic retinopathy can cause scars in the back of the eye.
 These scars can pull on the retina, separating it from the back of the eye.
 This is called retinal detachment.
 Diabetic retinopathy can cause different kinds of changes in your eyes and therefore it's extremely important to be monitored by an eye doctor to prevent any further damage.

 It is estimated that 4% of adults over the age of 45 have permanent vision loss due to diabetic retinopathy.
 Scientific literature suggests that approximately 700,000 Americans have proliferative diabetic retinopathy, with an annual incidence of new cases estimated at 65,000.
 Furthermore an additional 500,000 persons have clinically significant macular edema, with an annual incidence of new cases estimated at 75,000.
 Proliferative diabetic retinopathy is the fourth and final stage of diabetes retinopathy.
 This stage of the disease has progressed significantly and is endangering one's vision.
 Due to the damage to the eye’s normal blood vessels, there is poor circulation inside the eye.
 The retina then grows new blood vessels, however, they are abnormal and can cause severe damage possibly resulting in vision loss and potentially blindness.
 At this stage, patients require immediate referral to a retina specialist for further examination and treatment.
 If you have diabetes it is crucial to follow your eye doctor's guidance, and visit for a diabetic eye exam at least twice a year.
 During a diabetic eye exam your eye doctor will utilize advanced technology such as an OCT and visual fields, to monitor your eyes and ensure that there are no changes that may indicate mismanaged diabetes.
 In the event where changes are present it is extremely important to let your care team know so that they can alter your treatment and prevent any permanent vision loss.
-Call our office at (562) 925-6591 to schedule a diabetic eye exam.

 Diabetic Retinopathy